yodit93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the group owner to school for the file hello. a script that changes the owner to vincent and the group owner to staff for all the files and directories. a script that changes the owner and the group owner of _hello to vincent and staff respectively a symbollic link file.
+a script that changes the group owner to school for the file hello. a script that changes the owner to vincent and the group owner to staff for all the files and directories. a script that changes the owner and the group owner of _hello to vincent and staff respectively a symbollic link file. a script that changes the owner of the file hello to betty only if it is owned by the user guillaume. a script that will play the StarWars IV episode in the terminal.